alexle/alexle.github.com/posts/training-marathon.markdown

 The short runs were awesome this week at 2, 8, and 4mi.
 I wish I could have said the same for the 12mi LSD.
 Before this run, I had never run with water or GU.
 It sounded like a good idea to fuel at the half-way point, one hour in.

-I washed down GU with 8oz water on cue at mile 6.
+I chugged the GU and 8oz water bottle on cue at mile 6.
 It was then that I realized there wasn't a trash can in sight.
 As a result, I had to run with sticky fingers and trash for another mile before spotting a doggy-poop station.

 Mile 10 hit me hard.
-I felt extremely dehyrdated for some reason.
+I felt extremely dehydrated for some reason.
 I shuffled my feet home to rehydrate, and finished the last 2 miles in pain.

 \* Lesson: Don't wait too long to hydrate.
 Make note of nearby trash cans before you GU.

 ###Week 3 - 13mi LSD###

 I kept the short runs light this week at 3, 3, and 3mi.
-With a new plan to hydrate earlier this time, I set out on the 13mi LSD.
+With a new plan to hydrate earlier this time, I set out on the LSD.
 This time, I hydrated 36 minutes in, followed by GU and water at 60 minutes.
 The last 1.5mi were tough.
 Overall, the run felt great.
 It was my best LSD yet.
 I secretly wished the marathon was next week so I could obliterate it.

-I began to notice a trend with the LSDs.
-The final miles each week are really, really hard.
+I began to notice a trend with the LSD's.
+The final miles each week were really, really hard.
 I can now see why many people advise not to increase your weekly mileage by more than 10 percent over the previous week.

 \* Lesson: 10% rule is for reals and a good principle.